cancerberoSgx/jsx-alone/README.md

    * in the dom implementation  globals will be available also, but in string implementation only `this`
    * in string implementation, even if `this` is available, if a method is called (`this.method()`) it might happen that it ends up calling code that is not available (like a method or function in another file), so be careful.

+## React attributes

+the library includes HTML typings that were adapted from react.
+So they declare react non standard things like HTMLInputElement defaultValue attribute.
+These currently won't work - they will be rendered as attributes and because are non standard won't have effect on the visuals.

 # TODO